glenntheprogrammer/CI4-Crud/README.md

 🚀 CodeIgniter 4 CRUD Application (CI4-CRUD)
 Welcome to the CI4 CRUD project — a simple, powerful, and beginner-friendly CRUD (Create, Read, Update, Delete) application built using the modern CodeIgniter 4 framework.

-This open-source CodeIgniter 4 CRUD example is perfect for developers who want to learn or build CRUD operations using MVC architecture in PHP.
+This open-source CodeIgniter 4 CRUD example is perfect for developers who want to learn or build CRUD operations using MVC architecture in PHP and AJAX.

 🧰 Tech Stack
 Backend: PHP 8.x with CodeIgniter 4